carlanton/service-manager/README.md

 service definition from CouchDb and starts a systemd instance with the document revision as instance id, for example `my-service@1-62d4023616ab1e7921f74f650aab51e1`.
-If the latest instance is already running, it will stop all previous instances.
+If the latest instance is already running, it will stop all other instances.
 The manager also creates an ipvs "virtual service" on the `service address`.
 The service address should be used to access the service.

 The service instance will start a Docker container based on the service definition document, wait for it to be ready for traffic, and add it to the load balancer.
-When the container exit, it will be removed from the load balancer and the service stops.
+When the container exits, it will be removed from the load balancer and the service stops.

 ## Service definition

-Configuration documents must be avaiable on `$COUCHDB_URL/$service_id` and may look like this:
+Configuration documents must be available on `$COUCHDB_URL/$service_id` and may look like this:

 ```json